Syndergaard, Mets sweep Indians 2-0 for 5th win in row

 Before Naquin singled, the closest the Indians came to their first hit was in the fourth.

-Allen hit a long fly ball that appeared it would bounce in front of the warning track, but left fielder J.D.
+Allen hit a long flyball that appeared it would bounce in front of the warning track, but left fielder J.D.
 Davis raced back, ran the ball down and made an over-the-shoulder catch for the second out.

+“Just a crazy catch,” Davis said.
+“I don’t know how to describe it.”

 The Mets were held without a hit until getting three in the fourth off Cleveland rookie Aaron Civale (1-3).
 Joe Panik opened the inning with a single, Michael Conforto followed with a ground-rule double and Ramos lined a double down the right-field line.